 Irvin Hicks was a career Foreign Service Officer who rose from a communications clerk position to serve three times as a U.S. ambassador.
 Hicks served in the Department of State during the nascent years of African Independence from European colonial rule.
-Hicks was appointed Ambassador Extraordinary and Plenipotentiary to the Seychelles by President Ronald Reagan.
+Hicks was appointed Ambassador Extraordinary and Plenipotentiary to Seychelles by President Ronald Reagan.
 He served as Chief of Mission at the U.S. Embassy in the capital city of Victoria from 1985 to 1987.
 In 1992 President George H.W.
 Bush nominated Hicks to be Deputy Representative of the United States of America to the Security Council in the United Nations, with the rank of Ambassador.
-He was later appointed Ambassador Extraordinary and Plenipotentiary by President Bill Clinton to Ethiopia.
+He was later appointed Ambassador Extraordinary and Plenipotentiary to Ethiopia by President Bill Clinton.
 Hicks was Chief of Mission at the U.S. Embassy in Addis Ababa from 1994 to 1996.

 After Foreign Service training Hicks was assigned to the U.S. Embassy in Bamako, Mali.
-He served in various capacities including accounts assistant, budget and fiscal specialist, post management assistant and administrative support officer.
+He served in various capacities, including accounts assistant, budget and fiscal specialist, post-management assistant, and administrative support officer.
 In 1968 he took leave from the Department and served until 1969 as budget director for the Community Development Agency in New York.

-After his brief absence he returned to the Department in 1969 as an administrative support officer.
+After his brief absence, he returned to the Department in 1969 as an administrative support officer.
 From 1970 to 1973, he was assigned to the U.S. Embassy in Bangui, Central African Republic.
-In 1975 he became administrative officer at the U.S. Embassy in Dar-es-Salaam, Tanzania, where he served until 1977 when he was assigned as administrative officer to the U.S. Embassy in Berlin, East Germany.
+In 1975 he became an administrative officer at the U.S. Embassy in Dar-es-Salaam, Tanzania, where he served until 1977 when he was assigned as an administrative officer to the U.S. Embassy in Berlin, East Germany.
 From 1980 to 1981, Mr. Hicks was deputy chief of mission at the U.S. Embassy, Lomé, Togo, and from 1981 to 1982, Charge’ d’Affaires.
 Hicks also served as Deputy Executive Director of the Bureau of African Affairs.

-He is married to the former Donita Buffalo, and they have three children including one, Irvin Hicks, Jr., who is also in the U.S. Foreign Service.
+He is married to the former Donita Buffalo, and they have three children, including one, Irvin Hicks, Jr., who is also in the U.S. Foreign Service.